alexiasa/terrible-collection/README.md

 # terrible-collection
-Terraform + Ansible = terrible 🤷🏽‍♀️
+Terraform + Ansible = terrible? 🤷🏽‍♀️

+This is random infrastructure as code stuff!